justinmchase/patch-maker/README.md

 ```

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.

 ## Release History
 _(Nothing yet)_